iolivia/rust-sokoban/src/c02-05-gameplay.md

 - A `resource` for tracking the game state
     - Is the game in progress or completed?
-    - How many turns has the player used?
+    - How many move has the player made?
-- A `system` for checking if the user has completed ther objective
+- A `system` for checking if the user has completed their objective
 - A `system` for updating the number of moves made
 - UI for reporting game state